-This Mozilla Firefox add-on has over 793,000 downloads, 4,370-plus reviews and a 4.6/5-star rating as of May 2022.
+This Mozilla Firefox add-on has over 793,000 downloads, 4,370-plus reviews and a 4.6/5-star rating at the time of writing.
 Notably, the developers regularly offer software upgrades.
 Critics say Dark Reader slows down the browser and interrupts online activities.
 Another fault is that the add-on can break and invert web page colors when inactive.

 The advantages of Dark Reader for Firefox are listed below.

 - Dark Reader is effective for eye protection on many websites.